mit-satori/getting-started/satori-workload-manager-using-slurm.rst

    Satori

-Running your AI training jobs on Satori using SLURM
+Running your AI training jobs on Satori using Slurm
 ---------------------------------------------------

-Computational work on Satori is quickly being migrated to use the SLURM  workload manager.
+Computational work on Satori is quickly being migrated to use the Slurm  workload manager.
 A typical job consists of several
 components:

 -  A submission script